JaredTate/dgbstats/README.md

 ## Running the Application

-1. Start the backend server inside /dgbstatsbackend:
+1. Start the backend server inside /dgbstats-server:

 ```
-npm run server
+sudo npm start
 ```

 The server will start on port 5001 or the port defined in your environment variable \`PORT\`.

-2. Open a new terminal, and start the frontend application (in /src folder):
+2. Open a new terminal, and start the frontend application (in dgbstats folder:

 ```
-npm run start
+sudo npm start
 ```

-The application will open in your default web browser at \`http://localhost:3000/\`.
+The application will open in your default web browser at \`http://localhost:3005/\`.

 ## Usage